- Who We Are

 Listed below are our scholarships.
 You can learn more about why they were created, who created them, who is eligible to apply, and by what criteria recipients are selected.

-The Common Application will open December 1, 2022
+The Common Application opens December 1

 After her untimely death in a car accident when she was 17, the family of Briannon Joelle Curless established a schol…Read More

 In school, Casey Sparling was a hard working student, a three-sport athlete, and a guy with a terrific attitude.
 He w…Read More

 Established by Gary A. Rice and Randall W. Rice to memorialize their parents, Dorothy and William, who were devoted m…Read More

 George and Donna Russell wanted to make a difference for the future, so instead of investments for themselves, they…Read More

 Gerold Faudree’s children established a scholarship in his name to honor his storied career as teacher and coac…Read More

 The Richards were successful business people who owned the former Richards Tire Company on East Market Street in Waba…Read More